serkhanzohrabov/serkhanzohrabov/README.md

 # EyeCode University 🏛️
 ###### I am Serkhan.⚡Founder of EyeCode University
 Welcome to EyeCode University.
 University of the future.
+<p>Eyecode international university invites you to intensive programming training and building your career in Computer Science </p>
+I<p>We have representatives of more than 5 countries.Start your journey to IT with us.</p>
 Official github account.
+<marquee>Eye</marquee>